Drug Addiction and Finding a Drug Rehab Center Near You

 Signs and Symptoms of Alcoholism

-Alcohol abuse may be evident if you or someone you know starts to show symptoms like long-lasting hangovers and poor behavior while intoxicated.
+Alcohol abuse may be evident if you or someone you know shows symptoms like long-lasting hangovers and poor behavior while intoxicated.
 Most of the time, this will lead to substance addiction, and it’s best to get help at the first signs of abuse.

-Often starting in the late teens and early twenties, frequent binge drinking can be an indicator that alcohol might be a problem in the future.
+Often starting in the late teens and early twenties, frequent binge drinking can indicate that alcohol might be a problem in the future.
 Alcohol consumption is so prevalent in our culture, making it difficult to recognize the differences between occasionally having a good time and true alcohol misuse.
 However, there are long-term consequences when this habit goes too far.

 Consequences of Alcoholism

 The first and most direct consequences of drinking alcohol include:

 - Slurred speech